IxBahy/Frontend-notes/JavaScript/the 'var'/var.md

 **digging deeper into the GC** the internal algorithm: it's called 'mark-and-sweep' at it works as follows:
--The garbage collector takes the global object as a root and “marks” all the references from it.
+- The garbage collector takes the global object as a root and “marks” all the references from it.
--then it considers each mark a new root and marks all the references from it 'will look like a tree' -And so on until every reachable (from the roots) reference is visited.
+- then it considers each mark a new root and marks all the references from it 'will look like a tree'
+- And so on until every reachable (from the roots) reference is visited.
--All objects except marked ones are removed.
+- All objects except marked ones are removed.

 the JS engine applies some optimizations to this algorithm:

--Generational collection: objects are split into two sets “new ones” and “old ones”.
+- Generational collection: objects are split into two sets “new ones” and “old ones”.
 In typical code, many objects have ashort life span: they appear, do their job and die fast, so it makes sense to track new objects and clear the memory fromthem if that’s the case.
 Those that survive for long enough, become “old” and are examined less often.

--Incremental collection: marking the whole object set at once, it may take some time and introduce visible delays in theexecution the engine splits the whole set of existing objects into multiple parts and then clears these parts one afteranother There are many small garbage collections instead of a total one.
+- Incremental collection: marking the whole object set at once, it may take some time and introduce visible delays in theexecution the engine splits the whole set of existing objects into multiple parts and then clears these parts one afteranother There are many small garbage collections instead of a total one.
 That requires some extra bookkeeping between them totrack changes, but we get many tiny delays instead of a big one.

--Idle-time collection: the garbage collector tries to run only while the CPU is idle, to reduce the possible effect on theexecution.
+- Idle-time collection: the garbage collector tries to run only while the CPU is idle, to reduce the possible effect on theexecution.

 #### Back to global namespace pollution